Suicide and

 Guidance for Journalists, the Entertainment Industry, and Social Media Creators

-For Journalists and Communicators
+For Journalists and Newsroom

 Guidelines for journalists, and media professionals and public messengers